-Source: "Profile of General Population and Housing Characteristics: 2018 Demographic Profile Data, Broward County, Florida."
-American FactFinder.
-2018.
+Source: "ACS Demographic and Housing Estimates".
+2021 American Community Survey 1-Year Estimates, Broward County, Florida."
 United States Census Bureau.
 Web.
-Aug.
-2019
+04 Nov.
+2022

 Household Type

 In Broward County, 63% of households are families, which consist of a householder and one or more other people related to the householder by birth, marriage, or adoption.
 Figure 5 below depicts the types of households, with three of the four categories shown in the chart as families: Husband-wife family, Family with Female Householder, and Family with Male Householder.
 The remaining households are nonfamily households.